 2. Cloud WMS

 Cloud-based WMS solutions are quickly deployable and have lower upfront costs.
-As software-as-a-service (SaaS), they offer flexibility to accommodate seasonal and market changes and are easier to scale with business growth.
+As software-as-a-service (SaaS), cloud data warehouse for supply chain visibility offer flexibility to accommodate seasonal and market changes and are easier to scale with business growth.

 3. Integrated ERP and SCM-based WMS